-School Exams, Provincial Exams, and Other Forms of Assessment
+School Exams, Provincial Assessments, and Other Forms of Assessment

-Students and parents should be aware that there are very specific policies, procedures, rules, and requirements for the writing of school and provincial exams: punctuality, allowable materials, electronic devices, consequences for cheating, etc. Handsworth applies provincial exam policies to the administration of school exams and other forms of assessment.
+Students and parents should be aware there are very specific policies, procedures, rules, and requirements for the writing of school and provincial assessments: punctuality, allowable materials, electronic devices, consequences for cheating, etc. Handsworth applies provincial exam policies to the administration of school exams and other forms of assessment.
 This information is made publicly available on our website.
-Students and parents are also encouraged to review provincial exam policies and procedures on the Ministry of Education website : http://www.gov.bc.ca/bced/ .
+Students and parents are also encouraged to review provincial exam policies and procedures on the Ministry of Education website: https://curriculum.gov.bc.ca/provincial/assessment

 Emergency Alarms and Drills

 Students must be prepared to vacate the building whenever an alarm is sounded.
 It is always important to stay calm and follow the instructions of any staff member.
-The emergency procedures for fire and earthquake will be explained in your homeroom and posted in each classroom.
+The emergency procedures for fire, earthquake and lockdown will be explained in your homeroom and posted in each classroom.

 Students are assigned textbooks by their subject teacher, who will keep a record of serial numbers.
 Students must return their book in good condition upon the request of the teacher or at the conclusion of the course.
 There is no rental charge; however, a student who loses or damages a textbook will be assessed a replacement or damage fee.
 Refunds will be issued if lost textbooks are found and returned to the Administrative Assistant.

-For information regarding possible review of a particular action taken by the school or district, please visit the NVSD website ( www.sd44.ca ).
-Review information can be found under Administration/Policies and Procedures/900 Series, Board Bylaws/Bylaw 906.
+For information regarding possible review of a particular action taken by the school or district, please visit the NVSD website www.sd44.ca .
+Review information can be found under Board of Education/Policies and Procedures/900 Series, Board Bylaws/Bylaw 906.